-- Rates are for initial quotation only changes to Labour Recruiter operations shall result in pro-rata modifications to the auditor-day effort required within the Certification Plan - Rates assume ZERO time spent following-up on nonconformity issues.
-Additional time is usually necessary when follow-up of previously issued nonconformities is required during an audit. - Audit Company shall advise Labour Recruiter in advance, in writing, of additional expectations and anticipated charges to perform audit activities which require additional auditor-day time, including: - o follow-up of nonconformity issues - changes to scope and/or complexity of Labour Recruiter Operations.
+- Subsequent changes to Labour Recruiter operations shall result in pro-rata modifications to the Certification Plan reflecting amended audit effort required - These calculations assume ZERO time spent following-up on nonconformity issues.
+Additional time is usually necessary when follow-up of previously issued nonconformities is required during an audit. - Audit Company shall advise Labour Recruiter in advance, in writing, of additional expectations and anticipated charges to perform audit activities which require additional auditor-day time, including: - follow-up of nonconformity issues - changes to scope and/or complexity of Labour Recruiter Operations.

-4.2.
-Audit Effort Calculation Tables
+4.3.
+Baseline Audit Effort Calculation Tables